OUR COUNSELLORS HELP PARENTS WITH:

 We understand that life happens!

 You can cancel or reschedule your appointment at least 24 hours prior to your session.
-If you cancel or reschedule within 24h of your appointment, you will still be charged the full fee.
+If you cancel or reschedule within 24h of your appointment, you may still be charged the full fee.

 How do I pay for the session?

-You can pay by EFTPOS after your session.
+You can pay by EFTPOS after your session or we can invoice you.

 If you pay by bank transfer, you can find the details below.
 Make sure that you include your name and date of the session.